Apple Tart with Custard

 • Rolling Pin

-I start by preparing the shortcrust pastry: I quickly mix the softened butter with the sugar, lemon zest, and a pinch of salt until I get a smooth cream.
-I add the egg and the yolk, then gradually incorporate the flour.
-I work the dough just enough, form a dough ball, wrap it in plastic wrap, and let it rest in the fridge for about 2 hours: this step is essential for having an elastic, fragrant, and easy-to-roll pastry.
+Start by preparing the shortcrust pastry: quickly mix the softened butter with the sugar, lemon zest, and a pinch of salt until you obtain a smooth cream.
+Add the egg and egg yolk, then gradually incorporate the flour.
+Work the dough just enough, form a dough ball, wrap it in plastic wrap, and let it rest in the fridge for about 2 hours: this step is essential for a flexible, fragrant, and easy-to-roll pastry.

-Meanwhile, I prepare the custard: I heat the milk with the lemon zest.
-In a bowl, I whisk the yolks with sugar until the mixture is light and fluffy, add the starch, and mix.
-I pour the hot milk in a thin stream, mix, and bring everything back to the heat, stirring until the cream thickens and becomes velvety.
-I transfer it to a bowl, cover with plastic wrap, and let it cool completely.
+Meanwhile, prepare the custard: heat the milk with the lemon zest.
+In a bowl, whisk the egg yolks with the sugar until the mixture is light and fluffy, add the cornstarch and mix.
+Pour the hot milk in slowly, stir, and return everything to the heat, continuing to stir until the custard thickens and becomes velvety.
+Transfer it to a bowl, cover with plastic wrap in contact, and let it cool completely.

-I peel the apples, slice them thinly, and place them in a bowl with lemon juice and a pinch of cinnamon, so they don’t brown and stay fragrant.
-I take the pastry, roll it out on a lightly floured surface, and fit it into the pan, ensuring it adheres well to the edges.
-I prick the base with a fork, pour in the custard, and level it.
-I arrange the apples in a circular pattern and sprinkle with brown sugar for a perfect golden finish.
+Peel the apples, slice them thinly, and place them in a bowl with lemon juice and a pinch of cinnamon to prevent browning and keep them fragrant.
+Take the pastry, roll it out on a lightly floured surface, and arrange it in the pan, pressing it well against the edges.
+Prick the base with a fork, pour in the custard, and level it.
+Arrange the apples in a circular pattern and sprinkle with brown sugar for a perfect golden finish.

-I bake in a preheated static oven at 350°F for 45-50 minutes, until the tart is golden and fragrant.
-I let it cool completely before removing it from the pan: this way, it remains compact, crisp, and perfect when cut.
+Bake in a preheated static oven at 350°F for 45-50 minutes until the tart is golden and fragrant.
+Let it cool completely before removing it from the mold: this way, it remains compact, crispy, and perfect when cut.

-The apple tart with custard keeps in the fridge for 2-3 days, covered with plastic wrap or under a glass dome, so it stays soft, fragrant, and always perfect for tasting.
-If you prefer to serve it slightly warm, you can leave it at room temperature for 10-15 minutes before enjoying it.
+The apple tart with custard can be stored in the fridge for 2-3 days, covered with plastic wrap or under a glass dome, to keep it soft, fragrant, and always perfect to taste.
+If you prefer to serve it slightly warm, you can leave it at room temperature for 10-15 minutes before enjoying.

-For a gluten-free variant, you can use a specific mix for desserts: you’ll get a crumbly and delicate base, perfect even for those with intolerances.
+For a gluten-free version, you can use a specific gluten-free mix for desserts: you’ll get a crumbly and delicate base, perfect even for those who are intolerant.

 Want a touch of freshness?
-Add a little grated orange zest to the custard: it will smell even more delightful, and the flavor will become even more enveloping.
+Add a bit of grated orange zest to the custard: it will be even more fragrant, and the flavor will become even more enveloping.

-For a glossy and irresistible appearance, heat 2 tablespoons of apricot jam with a teaspoon of water, mix well, and brush the tart’s surface when it is completely cold: it will be bright, elegant, and ready to impress.
+For a glossy and irresistible appearance, heat 2 tablespoons of apricot jam with a teaspoon of water, mix well, and brush the surface of the tart when it is completely cool: it will be shiny, elegant, and ready to impress.

 • Can I prepare it in advance?

-Sure, you can make it the night before: the next day, it will be even better.
+Of course, you can make it the night before: it will be even better the next day.

 Author image